...

 Tooling Lifespan

 The tooling lifespan of both processes varies and depends on the material makeup and maintenance.
 Injection molds are made from strong metals such as aluminum or steel.
 As a result, they have a long lifespan.
 Aluminum molds can make 2,000 – 10,000 parts, while steel molds have a better lifespan as they can make 100,000 parts before they wear out.
-Vacuum-casting molds, on the other hand, have a shorter life span because silicone becomes brittle with continuous usage.
+Vacuum Casting vs Injection Molding, on the other hand, have a shorter life span because silicone becomes brittle with continuous usage.
 Usually, they can make 20-30 parts before they wear out.

 Waste Generation

-Injection molding generates more waste than vacuum casting.
+Injection molding generates more waste than vacuum casting vs injection molding.
 Wastes may come from sprues or runners when filling in the plastic material.
 These, as well as defective parts, can be recycled if uncontaminated.
 The only waste vacuum casting generates is the excess on the finished part.

 ParametersVacuum CastingInjection Molding